A Slice is a segment of an array. Slices build on arrays and provide more power, flexibility, and convenience compared to arrays.

 England

-2. Iterating over a slice using the range form of for loop
+2. Iterating over a slice using the package main

 import "fmt"